logo

 trainedaircraft

 Trauma can profoundly influence how individuals perceive and interact with the ocean.
-According to Dr. Judith Herman, a renowned trauma expert, traumatic experiences can lead to a heightened sense of vulnerability and fear, particularly in contexts that remind individuals of their trauma.
+Traumatic experiences can lead to a heightened sense of vulnerability and fear, particularly in contexts that remind individuals of their trauma.
 For those who have experienced distressing events related to water, these feelings can become deeply ingrained, leading to severe anxiety or avoidance behaviors.

 Therapeutic approaches, such as Eye Movement Desensitization and Reprocessing (EMDR), can effectively help individuals process and reframe traumatic memories related to water.
 This technique allows individuals to confront their fears in a safe space, facilitating healing and resilience over time.